gdiaz384/py3translationServer/README.md

 - Support exists to print out the server version over HTTP by visiting the following URLs:
     - `http://localhost:14366/version`
     - `http://localhost:14366/api/v1/version`
     - GET is returned as `text/plain`.
 POST is returned as JSON.
-In the JSON, check the value of content.
+In the JSON, check the value of `content`.
 - Support exists to print out the model information currently in use by visiting the following URLs:
     - `http://localhost:14366/model`
     - `http://localhost:14366/api/v1/model`
     - GET is returned as `text/plain`.
 POST is returned as JSON.
-In the JSON, check the value of content.
+In the JSON, check the value of `content`.
 - Managing cache is available with:
     - `/saveCache` prompts the server to write out out the cache in memory to the disk.
         - The setting above still respects the `defaultSaveCacheInterval` read during runtime.